-Bus transportation is made available to residents of the Niagara-Wheatfield School District as well as other non-city school districts.
+Bus transportation is made available to residents of many area school districts.
 Bus service is limited to students who are five years of age or over by December 1.
 Students must live within the state designated 15 miles radius of the school.
 Transportation requests must be submitted to the Transportation Department of the respective school districts by April 1 for the following year.
-City school districts in our area do not provide transportation e.g. Niagara Falls, North Tonawanda.